koficenti/kofiblog/README.md

 Blog created using NextJs and Tailwind, along with Supabase.
-(Incomplete but functional at least.)
+(Incomplete but *was?* functional at least.)